Jimmy Malone: Radio career

 Lanigan would retire in 2014, but Malone would continue as morning show co-host until 2021, when he began hosting his own weekly show heard Fridays on WMJI sister station WARF AM 1350, and replayed Saturday mornings on WMJI.
 In April 2022, the show moved to sister station WTAM 1100 AM/106.9 FM, airing weekdays from 9-10 a.m.
+In August 2024, he was let go from WTAM 1100 AM/106.9 FM.

+Malone joined WNIR in January 2025 as a rotating co-host of their morning drive time program The Morning Buzz, where he hosted a featured segment every Monday morning called "Malone Mondays".
+He left WNIR in October 2025.

 Personal

 Since 1996, Malone, his wife April, and his daughter Angela stage the annual "Malone Scholarship Golf Classic", a golf tournament which raises money to give college scholarships to high school students who may not be able to attend college without financial aid.

 Malone also continues performing on the local stand-up comedy circuit.